Introduction to OpenShift AI

 1. Explore the OpenShift AI dashboard

-In this section, you will discover how to start an OpenShift AI instance from the OpenShift Sandbox cluster, enabling exploration of the myriad possibilities offered by artificial intelligence and machine learning.
+In this section, you will learn how to initiate an OpenShift AI instance from the OpenShift Sandbox cluster, enabling exploration of the myriad possibilities offered by artificial intelligence and machine learning.
 The following steps will guide you through the process of getting started with OpenShift AI.

-• First, log in to your OpenShift Sandbox cluster.
+• To access the Red Hat Hybrid Cloud Console dashboard, first, log in to your OpenShift Sandbox cluster.

-• Click on "Log in with OpenShift" and sign in with your username and password for your OpenShift cluster.
+• Click on "Log in with OpenShift", as shown in Figure 2 below, and sign in with your username and password for your OpenShift cluster.

 Figure 2: OpenShift Login.